bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: int lastRecord

         Integer to verify whether *record* is the last one (=1) to be read (and thus if library file will be created)

+    .. cpp:member:: int nrecord

+        Current record index (to know the particular record where there is a weird oscillation)

     .. cpp:member:: PulsesCollection* pulsesAll